Phillips Exeter Academy: Athletics

 Exeter offers 65 interscholastic sports teams at the varsity and junior varsity level, 27 intramural sports teams, and various fitness classes.
 All students are required to participate in athletics.

 Basketball, water polo, wrestling, swimming, cycling, soccer, squash, cross country, crew, and ice hockey teams have won recent New England championships.

 Exeter has graduated multiple elite athletes in the past few decades.
 For example, crew Olympians include Anne Marden '76, Rajanya Shah '92, Sabrina Kolker '98, and Andréanne Morin '02.
 Georgia Gould is an Olympic medalist in mountain biking, while Joy Fahrenkrog is a member of the United States Archery Team.
-Duncan Robinson plays for the Miami Heat in the National Basketball Association.
+Duncan Robinson plays for the Detroit Pistons in the National Basketball Association.
 Tom Cavanagh played in the National Hockey League.
 Sam Fuld played 8 years of Major League Baseball, and became the General Manager of the Philadelphia Phillies in 2020.

 Exeter's main athletic rival is Phillips Academy, better known as Andover.
 The two schools have been competing against each other in both baseball and football since 1878 (in those first games, Exeter defeated Andover 12–0 in baseball, while Andover won the football game, 22-0).
 Today, Exeter-Andover weekend is still a large tradition in both schools.